Desperate Characters Find Ways To Survive “Project Hail Mary” by Andy Weir

 But what Project Hail Mary doesn’t have are the same old/same old conflicts involving greedy corporations, corrupt governments, drug cartels, murderous gangs, power hungry despots, or any of the regular lineups of bad guys vs good guys.
 Instead, it is chock full of human drama, relayed in a simple, honest, and gripping manner.
 Quite frankly, it’s a breath of fresh air.

-Grace is the main character – and he’s a great one – but there are a couple of other wonderful characters, too.
-(There are many great characters, but really only three main ones, as one might expect of a story where much of the action takes place on a small spaceship.)
-Even though you don’t see the story through their eyes, they are amazingly developed.
+Grace is the main character but there are a couple of other wonderful characters, too.
+Great characters, but really only three main ones, as you might expect of a story where much of the action takes place on a small spaceship.
+Even though you don’t see the story through their eyes, the characters are amazingly developed.

 The third main character, Rocky, is also amazing.
 I mean, amazing.
 But I’m not going to tell you about him.
 You’ll have to find out for yourself.

 Project Hail Mary is the perfect book to read right now, when it feels like the world is split into so many factions that hate each other or are unconcerned about anything but their own ascendence, where umbrage is waved like a flag and intolerance is considered a self-righteous virtue.
-It is a scientifically complex book that has at its core a simple, overarching message: do the right thing.
-Even if it’s terrifying.
-Even if it seems hopeless.
+It is a scientifically complex book with, at its core, a simple, overarching message: do the right thing.
+Even if you’re terrified.
+Even if you’re hopeless.
 Even if you’re scared shitless.
-And by trying to do the right thing, you might not end up saving the world – you might end up saving more than you could ever imagine.
+And by trying to do the right thing, you might not end up saving just the world—you might end up saving more than you could ever imagine.
 Even if you are “just” a junior high science teacher.

 About Author Andy Weir